Milk and Healthy Snack Scheme

 Eligible settings wishing to participate in the new Scheme will need to register with their local authority.
 Each setting will need to register in the local authority in which it operates (in the case of chains, registration must be where each individual setting is located).

-Additional information on how to register for the new Scheme will be available from local authorities and further information including guidance for authorities and settings will be available via this page in May 2021.
+Additional information on how to register for the new Scheme will be available from local authorities and further information including guidance for authorities and settings will be available from local authorities.

 Eligible childcare settings are strongly encouraged to ensure that they register in plenty of time for the new Scheme to ensure that they can access the agreed funding to provide milk and healthy snack from 1 August 2021.